Find a Document

 As a major water planner for the Southland, Metropolitan is tasked with looking days, months, years and decades ahead to foresee the needs of the region, and the challenges we might encounter.
 We seek out innovative solutions and make strategic decisions and smart investments to fulfill our mission of delivering reliable, high-quality water now and into the future.

-Metropolitan is in the process of developing its Local Hazard Mitigation Plan, which will help safeguard the region’s water supplies against natural disasters.
+Metropolitan continuously updates its approach to system resilience and safeguards the region’s water supplies against natural disasters.
 Click here to learn more.

 Integrated Water Resources Plan